 A simple marinade and easy tips for grilling makes this easy grilled chicken recipe the BEST.
 Make these flavorful, juicy chicken breasts for dinner tonight!

 Everyone needs a great grilled chicken recipe in their repertoire.
 A recipe that’s easy to prepare and makes flavorful, juicy chicken breasts, every time.
 If you’ve had a problem with tough, dried out chicken in the past, I’m here to help with tips for making the best moist grilled chicken!

 You’ll want to serve these grilled chicken breasts with all of your favorite side dishes, or try my potato salad, coleslaw, macaroni salad or fruit salad.
 It’s perfect for picnics and BBQs.
-You’ll also want to use this grilled chicken to top salads, pasta or in sandwiches.
+You’ll also want to use this grilled chicken on a BBQ Chicken Salad, with pasta or in sandwiches.
 Make extra grilled chicken to save time with meal prep!

 Boneless, skinless chicken breast is an excellent source of lean protein.
 So long as you watch your portion sizes (a recommended serving size for chicken is 3 ounces), grilled chicken breast can be a healthy addition to your meals.
 Fill the rest of your plate with lots of fresh vegetables and fruits and a serving of whole grains for a balanced meal.